sermons/kept/slides/slides.md

 ---
 <!-- .slide: data-background="white" -->
-# Have we consecrated ourselves in God's truth?
+# Have we consecrated ourselves to God's will?

 ---
 <!-- .slide: <%= bg("unsplash-Jztmx9yqjBw-stars.jpg") %> class="empty" -->